 Your family member's home should be comfortable and safe, and a good place for care.
-Ask the hospital team if you need to do anything special to get ready.
+Ask the team if you need to do anything special to get ready.

 This might be to:

-- ▶ Make room for a hospital bed or other large equipment. - Move out items that can cause falls such as area rugs and electric cords. - Arrange a safe place to store medications. - Create a place to sit near your family member. - ▶ Have a place for important information, such as a bulletin board, notebook, or a drawer
+- ▶ Make room for a hospital bed or other large equipment. - Remove items that can cause falls such as area rugs - Make sure that electric cords are out of the way - Arrange a safe place to store medications. - Create a place to sit near your family member.

+Have a place for important information, such as a bulletin board, notebook, or drawer.